 We love this quote because it offers perhaps the best insight into how Warren Buffett approaches active and passive investment debate.

 Siding with passive investor legends like Jack Bogle, the founder of Vanguard Group, Buffett urges that we pick our investments wisely — and be ready to hold on to them for the long haul if we wish to see real rewards.

 In this quote, he sets a clear divide with the emotional life of day traders, who prefer to scour markets looking for short-term aberrations instead of fundamental long-term growth.

-Buffett preaches that the smart investor should also assess a stock by the company’s strengths and weaknesses, looking for long-term advantages it can win within its industry.
-This quote also reinforces the previous two quotes, underscoring a philosophy of patience and rationale action.
+Buffett preaches that the smart investor should also assess a stock by the company’s strengths and weaknesses, looking for long-term advantages it can win within its industry (that is, the fundamentals).
+This quote also reinforces the previous two quotes, underscoring a philosophy of patience and rational action.

 This famous Buffett quote strikes at the heart of the “value investor” approach and reveals the secret of how Buffett made his fortune.

 After Buffett was rejected by Harvard, he enrolled in an undergraduate degree at Columbia Business School.
 Which is where he studied under Benjamin Graham, today known as the “Dean of Wall Street.”
 Buffett was largely influenced by Graham’s magnum opus, The Intelligent Investor, which lays out the philosophy for value investing.